badlogic/basis-site/README.md

    <!-- Imagine the markup for a navbar here -->
 ```

->     : `header.html` is evaluated as a template, even though it misses the `.bt.` infix.
+> Note: `header.html` is evaluated as a template, even though it misses the `.bt.` infix.
 This is because it is included in files that basis-site evaluates as templates due to the `.bt.` infix in their names.

 When we regenerate our static content on the command line, the resulting `index.html` and `about.html` files will each have a `<title>` tag in them with their respective `metadata.title` value injected!